-You shouldn’t plan to spend more than 2 hours here.
-So if you’re in the area for the day, you should definitely plan another activity in the region.
+Due to crowds, you shouldn’t plan to spend more than 2 hours here.
+So if you’re in the area for the day, you should definitely plan another Upstate New York activity in the region.
 There’s also a chance you may not find parking or the Peekamoose Blue Hole might be at full capacity and you get turned away.
 So plan ahead for other things to do in the Upstate New York region.
 Rent a car for the day and check out nearby hiking trails, go blueberry picking, consider renting a kayak, go see a waterfall, check out the wineries in the Hudson Valley, and much more.

 10) Know the Rules or Risk Getting Fined